camilaferc/rramen/README.md

 Next, browse to [http://127.0.0.1:8000](http://127.0.0.1:8000) to use RRAMEN.

 ### 3. Background and Research
+* Camila F. Costa, Theodoros Chondrogiannis, Mario A. Nascimento, Panagiotis Bouros: [*RRAMEN: An Interactive Tool for Evaluating Choices and Changes in Transportation Networks*](https://openproceedings.org/2020/conf/edbt/paper_272.pdf).
+EDBT 2020: 599-602.
-* Theodoros Chondrogiannis, Mario A. Nascimento, Panagiotis Bouros: *Relative Reachability Analysis as a Tool for Urban Mobility Planning: Position Paper*.
+* Theodoros Chondrogiannis, Mario A. Nascimento, Panagiotis Bouros: [*Relative Reachability Analysis as a Tool for Urban Mobility Planning: Position Paper*](https://dl.acm.org/doi/10.1145/3357000.3366139).
 IWCTS@SIGSPATIAL 2019: 1:1-1:4

-* Camila F. Costa, Theodoros Chondrogiannis, Mario A. Nascimento, Panagiotis Bouros: *RRAMEN: An Interactive Tool for Evaluating Choices and Changes in Transportation Networks*.
-To appear in the EDBT/ICDT 2020 Joint Conference.
+### 4. Authors
+* Camila F. Costa (camila.costa@ualberta.ca), University of Alberta, Canada
+* Theodoros Chondrogiannis (theodoros.chondrogiannis@uni.kn), University of Konstanz, Germany
+* Mario A. Nascimento (mario.nascimento@ualberta.ca), University of Alberta, Canada
+* Panagiotis Bouros (bouros@uni-mainz.de), Johannes Gutenberg University of Mainz, Germany

+### 5. Acknowledgements
+This work was partially supported by CNPq Brazil, NSERC Canada, and Deutsche Forschungsgemeinschaft (DFG, Grant No. GR 4497/2).

 ---
 <b id="f1">1</b> The bowl icon used in our demo was obtained from: https://www.fourjay.org/maxpic/ioiiwbw/. [↩](#a1)